ForgottenGlory/forgottenglory.github.io/docs/mcms/ateliermcm.md

   * General Options (again)
     * Click Register Animations **This can take up to 5 minutes to complete, wait in the MCM until it is finished.**

 **Save your game!
-I promise you don't want to have to do the MCM setups more than once.
-After completing MCM setup it is safe to equip weapons/spells.
-You'll be prompted to pick a class and birthsign.
-The descriptions for the birthsigns are incorrect currently, I know.
-I'll fix it when I can.**
+I promise you don't want to have to do the MCM setups more than once.**